Top 10 Data Mining Algorithms

 The cool thing about AdaBoost is that it can be used with other algorithms.
 The ‘bad learner’ building blocks can be the simple decision trees build by other algorithms.

-8. K-Nearest Neighbours (KNN)
+8. K-Nearest Neighbors (KNN)

-K-nearest-neighbours is one of the more simple data mining algorithms.
+K-nearest-neighbors is one of the more simple data mining algorithms.
 Like most of the list, it is also a classifier (yes classification algorithms are very important in data mining).
 However, it does things a little differently from the ones I’ve already described.

-K-means, AdaBoost, and SVM are all eager learners.
+K-Means, AdaBoost, and SVM are all eager learners.
 They take training data and build a classifier that can then be used on the latest data.

 KNN is a lazy learner.
 It doesn’t actually do anything until it is given new, unlabelled data.
 When this happens, it finds the ‘k’ nearest neighbors to the new data point (i.e. the ones that are most similar) and assigns a class similar to those.
 Here’s an example: